How to Create a SaaS Integration Deployment Datasheet (Cloud vs VPC vs On-Premise)

 FAQ

-What is the difference between a Cloud and VPC deployment for SaaS integrations?
+- What is the difference between data residency and data sovereignty for API integrations?